What is Project Management?

 - Project Planning and Scheduling

 Planning is crucial for any project’s success.
 Develop a detailed project plan that outlines the project’s scope, goals, and objectives and the tasks, timelines, and resources required to complete it.
+Additionally, part of this planning process for small businesses should involve understanding what is the Corporate Transparency Act, to ensure compliance with new federal regulations that impact financial reporting and transparency.

 - Resource Management